-Native tamarind (Dipoglottis australis) might be a bit of an eccentric choice for an indoor plant, as it naturally grows into a very tall tree, up to 30m tall.
+Native Tamarind (Dipoglottis australis) might be a bit of an eccentric choice for an indoor plant, as it naturally grows into a very tall tree, up to 30m high.
 However, it will grow well enough in a pot for several years, and has beautiful pinnate leaves that are brownish and furry when young.
 It will grow rapidly, and need potting up once a year or so.
 This one is about four years old, and still happy enough.

-Orange thorn (Pittosporum multiflorum) has small round leaves and attractive orange fruit in autumn.
+Orange Thorn (Pittosporum multiflorum) has small round leaves and attractive orange fruit in autumn.
 (It won't fruit indoors unless you open your house to pollinators!)
 It will grow to 1-2m high indoors, but can easily be kept pruned to whatever size suits your space.

 Here is a fuller list of local plants that will do well indoors.